Both peacocks and peahens are spectacularly dazzling and vibrant birds. Many people, though, question their usefulness on a homestead.

 The thought of seeing peafowl frolicking in their lawn appeals to many people.
 There are also advantages to free-ranging your birds.
 For example, peafowl enjoy foraging for insects and plants, and they’ll help reduce ticks and other pests.

 Free-ranging exposes peafowl to predators.
-They tend to wander out into the road, where they get hit by vehicles.
+They tend to wander into the road, where vehicles hit them.
 Peacocks and fowl also have a range of five or so miles!
 They won’t stay on your property, and they’re known to disappear for several days to weeks at a time.
 Peafowl also cause property damage.

-Having a mate doesn’t discourage peafowl from roaming, despite what some people think.
+Despite what some people think, having a mate doesn’t discourage peafowl from roaming.
 Peahens prefer setting their eggs in the woods or another hidden place, making them easy pickings for a fox.
 Both peacocks and peahens are also simply too curious to stay on your property.

 Peacocks are more territorial and may attack passersby, children, or dogs on (or off!) your property.

 Don’t clip their wings to prevent flying!
 Free-ranged peafowl rely on their ability to fly away from predators.